 As soon as they rounded the straits the U-196 headed toward the open Pacific charting a course for Mexico and the La Palma Secret Base, most likely not long after the Japanese Ghost Submarine I-12 left.
 With no one at the base having any reason to suspect any wrong doing they were cooperatively provided with fresh water, supplies and fuel as requested.
 Then the U-196, like the I-12, headed north toward the mouth of the Sea of Cortez and the coast of Sonora --- except with a totally different purpose in mind, finding a new homeland and place to settle.
 The following is found at the source so cited:

-"There are reports, or at least strong rumors to the effect, that a German U-boat arrived at the Chiapas secret base for refueling long after the Japanese stopped using it on a regular basis, only to show up along the Mexican northwest coast off Sonora late in the year of 1944.
-The stories go on to say the U-boat, said to be under the auspices of the Gruppe Monsun operating out of Penang, Malaysia, was carrying a rather large shipment of Nazi gold intended as an inducement for certain Mexican authorities to ensure a potential post-war settlement of high ranking Germans and Nazi refugees.
-However, any gold associated with such a venture disappeared along with the submarine."(source)
+"There are reports, or at least strong rumors to the effect, that a German U-boat stopped at the La Palma Secret Base along Mexico's southern Pacific Coast in Chiapas for refueling long after the Japanese stopped using it on a regular basis, only to show up along the Mexican northwest coast off Sonora late in the year of 1944.
+The U-boat, said to be the U-196, was a long range Type IXD2 under the auspices of the Gruppe Monsun (Monsoon Group) operating out of Penang, Malaysia.

 Why the Sea of Cortez and Sonora?
 After World War II an American G.I. captured by the Germans during the Battle of the Bulge came forward and said he had been interrogated by camp officials as to why two German citizens suspected as being spys that worked for his father in Mexico were arrested.
 The question he asked himself was how did any such information ever reach that far afield?
 After the war he answered that question as found at the same source as the previous quote: